A BRIEF HISTORY OF INVENTIONS

 The first people to commonly use iron were the Hittites who lived in what is now Turkey about 1,600 BC.
 They heated iron ore then pounded out the impurities.
 When the Hittite Empire broke up about 1,200 BC techniques of iron working spread.

-In the Indus Valley civilisation (c.2,600-1,900 BC) streets were built on a grid pattern and networks of sewers were dug under them.
+In the Indus Valley civilization (c.2,600-1,900 BC) streets were built on a grid pattern and networks of sewers were dug under them.
 Toilets were flushed with water.

-On the island of Crete the Minoan civilisation flourished from 2,000 to 1,600 BC.
+On the island of Crete the Minoan civilization flourished from 2,000 to 1,600 BC.
 They too built drainage systems, which also took sewage.
 Toilets were flushed with water.

 Meanwhile glass was invented about 1,500 BC.